 An obsolete surname today but an historic baronial surname of Norman French origin associated with Barnard Castle in Durham; Bywell in Northumberland and Stokesley in North Yorkshire.
 The Baliols of course included two kings of Scotland and the founder of Balliol College in Oxford.

-Only ten Baliol individuals are listed in the 1881 census for Great Britain but were they really descendants of the ancient baronial family?
-Nine of these Baliols (with one ‘l’, there are no Balliols in 1881) reside in the North East and include a 65-year-old Pontefract-born surgeon called John Baliol along with his wife and pawnbroker son living in Marlborough Crescent in the centre of Newcastle upon Tyne.
+Only ten Baliol individuals were listed in the 1881 census for Great Britain but were they really descendants of the ancient baronial family?
+Nine of these Baliols (with one ‘l’, as there are no Balliols in the census in 1881) reside in the North East and include a 65-year-old Pontefract-born surgeon called John Baliol along with his wife and pawnbroker son living in Marlborough Crescent in the centre of Newcastle upon Tyne.
 His wife and son were both born in Houghton-le-Spring.

-Also in the North East in 1881, in Sunderland (Bishopwearmouth) there was a 62 year old Sheffield-born woman called Harriet Baliol living with relatives called Worth and in the Seaton Delaval area a photographer and coal miner called Hernry Baliol (born in Gainsborough, Lincolnshire) living with his Cramlington-born wife, daughter and two sons.
-The only other Baliol featuring in the 1881 census is a 19 year old servant girl called Carrie Baliol who is a boarder at a house in Campbeltown, Argyll, Scotland.
-Her birthplace is given as England and she describes herself as an actress and servant.
+Also in the North East in 1881, in Sunderland (Bishopwearmouth), there was a 62 year old Sheffield-born woman called Harriet Baliol living with relatives called Worth.
+Further north in the Seaton Delaval area of Northumberland, a photographer and coal miner called Henry Baliol (born in Gainsborough, Lincolnshire) was living with his Cramlington-born wife, daughter and two sons.
+The only other Baliol featuring in the 1881 census was a 19-year-old servant girl called Carrie Baliol who was a boarder at a house in Campbeltown, Argyll in Scotland.
+Her birthplace was simply given as ‘England’ and she described herself as an actress and servant.

 Almost certainly derived from the famous village and castle of Bamburgh in Northumberland.
 Very much a surname of North East England in its distribution.
 Sometimes also occurring in the form Balmbrough which was the name of a nineteenth century mustard manufacturer in the City of Durham.

-There is a suggestion that the surname might derive from Bamber Bridge in Lancashire.
-There are medieval occurrences of the surname in Lancashire, however in distribution it is is very much a North Eastern surname.
-In the 1881 census there are 330 individuals in Great Britain with the surname Bambrough, Balmborough, Balmbrough or Bambrough.
-Of these 171 lived in the County of Durham and 108 in the county of Northumberland.
+There is a suggestion that this uncommon surname might derive from Bamber Bridge in Lancashire and although there are medieval occurrences of this surname in Lancashire, in its distribution in 1881 it was very much a North Eastern surname.
+In the 1881 census there were 330 individuals in Great Britain with the surname Bambrough, Balmborough, Balmbrough or Bambrough.
+Of these, 171 lived in the County of Durham and 108 in the county of Northumberland.